spdx/spdx-3-model/specmark.md

 Content structure:

-- Each file starts with a SPDX license information:
+- Each file must start with SPDX license information:
   `SPDX-License-Identifier: Community-Spec-1.0`
   and follows by one blank line.
 - The content immediately after the license information must begin with an